imeckler/Personal-site/blogdata/content/2012/12/29/diagonal.md

 ]
 </pre>

-Hopefully the indentation helps make the structure clearer. `appTermsOfType t` is a list, indexed by a type `a`, of lists, each indexed by a term `x` of type `a`, of lists of every possible function `f` of type `a -> t` applied to `x`.
+Hopefully the indentation helps make the structure clearer. `appTermsOfTypeN t` is a list, indexed by a type `a`, of lists, each indexed by a term `x` of type `a`, of lists of every possible function `f` of type `a -> t` applied to `x`.
 What we want to do is turn this nested structure into a single flat list of all the terms in each sub-sublist.
 If we do the obvious thing and do something like `concat . concat $ appTermsOfType t`, there will be infinitely many terms in some sub-sublist that the new flat list will not contain, since there are infinitely many types, and we will get stuck enumerating terms of the first infinite type we encounter in `allTypes`, never enumerating terms of the rest of the types.
 A correct thing to do here is to iterate over the sublists along the "diagonals", just as in one proof of the equinumerosity of \\(\\mathbb{N}\\) and \\(\\mathbb{Q}^2\\).

 <div class="image-box">